Lane Thomas Player Props: Nationals vs. Mariners

-Lane Thomas -- hitting .359 in his past 10 games -- will be in action for the Washington Nationals against the Seattle Mariners, with Bryan Woo on the hill, on June 27 at 9:40 PM ET.
+The Washington Nationals, including Lane Thomas (.409 on-base percentage in past 10 games, 62 points above season-long percentage), battle starter Logan Gilbert and the Seattle Mariners at T-Mobile Park, Wednesday at 4:10 PM ET.

-In his previous appearance, he racked up two extra-base hits (2-for-5 with a double, a home run and two RBI) against the Mariners.
+In his most recent appearance, he racked up two hits (going 2-for-5 with a double and two RBI) against the Mariners.

 Lane Thomas Game Info & Props vs. the Mariners